ABF22/FirstHACK/README.md

 - Make a `.env` file and put DB_URL = <The unique URL for your elephantSQL instance>
 - Run `npm run setupdb` - this will setup the database
 - Now you can run `npm run dev` and experince the joys of posting your deepest darkest secrets!!! :D

+##bugs to fix

+###Server side
+- Debugging on update, some issues remain.
+- searching via date and time
+###Client side
+- needs to look prettier